scalastic/scalastic.github.io/_posts/en/2025-01-31-edgar-morin-devops-complexity-thinking.markdown

 **DevOps** is much more than just a technical approach focused on automation and tools.
 It is a **dynamic ecosystem** where **technical, organizational, and human aspects** intersect.
 Yet, it is often approached too simplistically, which can limit its effectiveness and lead to failures.

-**Edgar Morin's complexity thinking** does not seek to revolutionize DevOps but rather **to reveal and strengthen a dimension that is already intrinsic to it**.
+In reality, **Edgar Morin's complex thinking** does not fundamentally change DevOps but rather **reveal and strengthen a dimension that is already intrinsic to it**.
 By nature, DevOps relies on **team interconnection, continuous adaptation, and uncertainty management**, all of which resonate with complexity thinking.
 However, in practice, these aspects are sometimes **overlooked or neglected** in favor of a more mechanistic view focused solely on tools and automation.
 Refocusing on this complexity allows for a more holistic and effective approach to DevOps systems.
 It also helps avoid common pitfalls, such as reducing DevOps to a mere technology stack, rigidly separating roles, or maintaining the illusion of total control over infrastructure and processes.

-- **Towards a More Evolving DevOps Culture**:
+### Towards a More Evolving DevOps Culture
 To fully embrace complexity thinking, organizations must foster a **culture of continuous learning**, where experimentation, adaptation, and collaboration are at the heart of practices.
 This involves:
   - **Integrating feedback loops** at all levels (development, infrastructure, security, users).
   - **Accepting uncertainty** as a normal component of the system, with practices like **Chaos Engineering** and **blameless post-mortems**.
   - **Breaking down silos** by encouraging regular exchanges between Dev, Ops, Sec, and Business teams for better mutual understanding.

-- **And You?**
+### And You?
 How do you apply **complexity thinking** in your DevOps practices?
 What mechanisms have you implemented to **manage uncertainty, encourage collaboration, and avoid the pitfalls of a rigid approach**?

 By applying Edgar Morin’s insights on complexity thinking, we can strengthen DevOps' ability to become a truly adaptive system, capable of continuously evolving in response to technological and organizational challenges.

 ## *References*

 {% reference type="book" image="/assets/img/introduction-a-la-pensee-complexe-edgar-morin.jpg" title="Introduction à la pensée complexe" author="Edgar Morin" collection="Collection Points Essais" publisher="Éditions Points" language="French" date="2014" pages="160" format="Paperback" isbn="978-2757842003" %}